About the Journal

 Focus and Scope

-Early Modern Low Countries (EMLC) is a multidisciplinary international open access journal dedicated to the study of the early modern Low Countries.
-The journal publishes state-of-the-art scholarship on any aspect of the turbulent history of this region between 1500 and 1830, from a variety of perspectives.
+Early Modern Low Countries (EMLC) is a multidisciplinary, international, and open access journal dedicated to the study of the early modern Low Countries.
+The journal publishes state-of-the-art scholarship on any aspect of the turbulent history of this region between 1500 and 1830.
 Rigorously peer-reviewed, the journal aims to provide a common venue for scholars around the world.